alexarmerov/SARS-CoV-2/docs/RunningPipeline.md

 # Running the pipeline

 <p align="justify">
-Before running the pipeline please check the four points described in the configuration section.
+Before running the pipeline, please check the four points described in the configuration section.
 For the execution of the pipeline, the iSNVs environment must be activated:
 </p>